25 Inexpensive Tools Every Homeowner Needs to Own

 A nail set sinks the nail head below the wood’s surface, allowing you to fill up the surface hole with sand and putty so you won’t see any ugly dents afterward.

 An indispensable tool for estimating quantities of materials you’ll need for a home repair or DIY project, a tape measure can be available in many different sizes and prices

 4 – Level

 This tool makes sure no objects or placements are off-kilter, leaving no room for error and guesswork.
-Owning a good level is not only necessary but essential!
+Owning a good 12-Inch High Impact ABS Level is not only necessary but essential!
 I use one for almost every project around the home.

 5 – Utility Knife

 When we installed the wallpaper in our bathroom, this tool was essential!
 We couldn’t have gotten the job done with it.
 This is an all-around tool with plenty of uses ranging from prying open closed boxes to trimming carpet edges.

 6 – Putty Knife

 Great for scraping paints and dried glue, a putty knife is also useful in spreading paste and, yes, putty.